ScooloV/bbpedia/docs/death_zone/new_inducements.md

 A Standing player hit by a Thunderbolt is Knocked Down.
 When a player is Knocked Down by a Thunderbolt,

-you may apply a +1 modifierr to either the Armour roll or Injury roll.
+you may apply a +1 modifier to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+This modifier may be applied after the roll has been made.

 HACKSPIT
-QUILLCHEWER'S FUN FACTS *Back in the early days of the modern* *game, the NAF dictated that Blood* *Bowl pitches should be exactly* *100 paces by 60 paces, and it was* *many decades before the RARG* *standardised these measurements.*
+QUILLCHEWER'S FUN FACTS *Back in the early days of the modern* *game, the NAF dictated that Blood* *Bowl pitches should be exactly 100 paces by 60 paces, and it was* *many decades before the RARG standardised these measurements.
-*The team that most famously abused* *these vague guidelines was the Bifrost* *Berserkers - their home fieldd was so* *huge that visiting teams had to hire*
-*a party of local guides to find the*
+The team that most famously abused* *these vague guidelines was the Bifrost* *Berserkers - their home fieldd was so* *huge that visiting teams had to hire a party of local guides to find the line of scrimmage!*
-*line of scrimmage!*

 0-1 WIZARD INDUCEMENT:
 SLANN MAGE-PRIEST
-200,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'LUSTRIAN SUPERLEAGUE' SPECIAL RULE *Servants of the near-mythical Old Ones, Slann Mage-* *priests are among the most ancient creatures in the* *known world and are easily the greatest magic users in* *all of existence.
+200,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'LUSTRIAN SUPERLEAGUE' SPECIAL RULE *Servants of the near-mythical Old Ones, Slann Mage-* *priests are among the most ancient creatures in the known world and are easily the greatest magic users in all of existence.
 Legend tells that at the dawn of time, the*
-![](../media/death_zone/image151.jpg)*Slann served their masters, shaping the world to suit their* *purposes, raising entire mountain ranges and levelling* *others, moving continents, even bringing the very world* *closer to the sun.
+![](../media/death_zone/image151.jpg)*Slann served their masters, shaping the world to suit their* *purposes, raising entire mountain ranges and levelling* *others, moving continents, even bringing the very world closer to the sun.
 Nothing was beyond the power of the* *Slann!
-Today, however, they sleep through the*
-*long aeons, waking only rarely to ensure their masters'* *plans are followed or to check upon their favourite team's* *performance!
+Today, however, they sleep through the long aeons, waking only rarely to ensure their masters'* *plans are followed or to check upon their favourite team's* *performance!
 Rarely is a Slann seen at pitch side, and* *when they are they often sleep through the whole game.* *Yet this torpor does little to limit the